lunarring/tac/README.md

 Test-driven AI Chains combines the methodical approach of test-driven development with blockchain-style verification mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing while maintaining a secure, transparent record of their evolution and performance.

-## Overview

-Test Chain is a framework that automates the test-driven development process using AI.
-It takes a test-first approach where tests are generated before implementing the solution, ensuring robust and well-tested code.

 ## Usage

 The framework provides two main commands: `block` and `gather`.